Release: Thursday, April 13, 2017 (Vol. III, Ep. 15)

 Click here to read more 30 for 30 reviews.

-Recommendation: Absorbing film centered around a high-profile college basketball coach makes for a must-watch this time of year.
+Moral of the Story: Absorbing film centered around a high-profile college basketball coach makes for a must-watch this time of year.
 (Yeah, yeah — I’m like a year late to this one.
 But the 2018 Tournament is still in play, so it still counts.)
 John Calipari is unquestionably a compelling and polarizing sports figure.
 I still see why people are rubbed the wrong way by him, but I don’t feel the same way anymore about him.
 And I am grateful for that.

 Running Time: 102 mins.

 All content originally published and the reproduction elsewhere without the expressed written consent of the blog owner is prohibited.